brandStunner/Personal_Profile/README.md

 I'm a Software Engineer, Content Creator, and Community Engineer who currently works as a Associate Frontend Developer at Freelance(https://amalitech.org).
 I'm passionate about sharing knowledge, documentation, web engineering, Jamstack, e-commerce, and others.
 I create technical content (on my [LinkedIn] https://www.linkedin.com/in/rkbrandful/), build useful [open-source projects](https://github.com/brandStunner), speak at some meetups/conferences, build technical communities...

 **Here's a quick summary about me**:

+😊 I used to criticise poor web apps and design, but now I criticise with compansion, and building to avoid being criticised!
+📫 Building on old stacks, learning new ones
+💙 Mere mortals who switches between "I'm Super Genius" and "I know nothing afterall" based on code manipulations